 Newborns

-Of course, your neighbor is happy to report that her baby was sleeping through the night at 6 weeks old, while your newborn still wakes up several times.
-It is true, some newborns may sleep through the night at a very young age, but this is definitely not typical for this age, so don’t despair if your newborn isn’t doing long stretches yet.
+Of course, your neighbor is happy to report that her baby was sleeping through the night at 6 weeks old.
+Meanwhile, your newborn still wakes up several times.
+It is true, some newborns may sleep through the night at a very young age.
+But this is definitely not typical for this age.
+Don’t compare and don’t despair if your newborn isn’t doing long stretches yet.

 Newborns have small tummies, so at 2-3 months, whether your baby is breastfed or formula-fed, 2-3 night feedings are still considered age-appropriate.
 In addition, newborns sleep longer during the day, 4-6 hours depending on age, so their nighttime sleep is not as long as an older baby’s.
 In fact, for a newborn, “sleeping through the night” actually means sleeping 5-6 hours without waking to feed.